cltl/gpt-hackathon/pages/historic_dutch.md

 +++
-title = "Historic Dutch "
+title = "Historic Dutch"
 hascode = false
 date = Date(2023, 4, 11)
 +++

-# Historical Dutch
+# Flagships and hardships: Extracting information from the centuries-old Dutch East India Company Archives

 The Dutch East India Company (VOC) produced a wealth of texts about their activity in Asia in the seventeenth and eighteenth centuries.
 These texts are estimated to twenty-five million pages, and while many of them have been digitalized, research in these documents is still largely constrained by word-match searches.